Houston Doctor of Physical and Occupational Therapy Programs

 Because students who pursue their Doctorate in Occupational Therapy may have distinct interests and career goals, some DOT programs offer areas of emphasis.
 These could target students whose interests are teaching, clinical leadership, OT program development, or clinical research.
 As a result, courses could be intricately linked to a professional student’s practice focus.
 Examples of required courses might include occupational science, evidence-based practice, education theory, and leadership.

 Admission Requirements (OTD)

 Applicants to some OTD programs may need a Bachelor’s or Master’s Degree in Occupational Therapy.
 Applicants with a Bachelors degree OT might also need to have earned a Masters degree from a regionally accredited institution in a related field of study.
-Other required material could include transcripts, a copy of current OT licensure, resume or CV, personal essay and references.
+Other required material could include transcripts, a copy of your current OT licensure, a resume or CV, a personal essay, and a list of references.
 Some OT schools require interviews.